-Market Risk: The risk which arises from fluctuations in interest, inflation or exchange rates as well as asset risk premiums.
+Market Risk: The risk which arises from fluctuations in interest, inflation or exchange rates as well as risk asset valuations.

 Convex Group is exposed to market risk through the impact of market movements to its asset portfolio and to the market value of its insurance liabilities.
 Market risk impacts to the balance sheet arise from various factors, including: